shreyas1925/shreyas1925/README.md

 ### I'm a Student, Full Stack Developer !!

 - JavaScript is love ❤
-- Currently working on Ecommerce web app and DSA and learning Devops😃
+- Currently working on Ecommerce web app and DSA, learning Devops😃
 - I’m looking to collaborate and work with amazing stuffs !!
 - 2021 Goals: Contribute more to Open Source projects